Report of the Corporate Director for Strategy and Resources and the Corporate Director for Children and Adults

 Christine Oliver, Head of Commissioning, presented a report on the review into the provision of residential and nursing care homes, to inform the development of a new specification for the procurement of care homes for Nottingham’s most vulnerable citizens, where no other suitable options are available.
 The following points were discussed:

-(a) the value of the decision is substantial, at £418,500,000, and the cost is in line with the Council’s mid-term Financial Plan.
+(a) the value of the decision is substantial, at £418,500,000 for Nottingham City Council’s contribution, and the cost is in line with the Council’s mid-term Financial Plan.
 The contract is for up to nine years and can be cancelled earlier, if required.
 The length of the contract will reduce the procurement pressures on providers and will ensure best value for money in a sector where prices are rising;

 (b) a major strategic focus is to help people in care move back into their own homes, or other independent living arrangements, if appropriate.